 Dr. Wilks' research lab focuses on the following:

 - Just in time interventions

 - Emotion dysregulation

 She employs methods for data science and human computer interaction to investigate these topics.
 Finally, Dr. Wilks has extensive research and clinical training in Dialectical Behavior Therapy as well as the assessment and management of suicidal behavior.
-Dr. Wilks will be accepting students for the fall of 2022.
+Dr. Wilks will NOT be accepting students for the fall of 2023.